 The use of Bitcoin is becoming more prominent among Mexican sites due to its quick processing speed, low fees, the lack of a middleman, and the anonymity it provides.

 In order to attract Mexican customers, some of the higher quality sportsbooks will keep account balances in Mexican pesos, while others will convert pesos to US dollars.

 What Are the Most Popular Sports to Bet on in Mexico?

 If you’ve ever set foot in the country, you know its fervent, undying love for European football/soccer.
 During the 2018 World Cup, even the sportsbooks in Las Vegas had to drastically reduce their odds on the Mexican national team because they were taking so many bets from ex-pats backing El Tri.

 Liga MX, the top domestic league, is the most popular sub-option within Mexican football betting market.
 But there is also no shortage of action on the major European leagues, the MLS, and of course, international play.

-Baseball is also hugely popular in certain regions of the country, even more popular than soccer in Sonora, Sinaloa, and a few other areas.
-The country has produced numerous MLB stars, and active players like Victor Arano, Julia Urias, Adrian Gonzalez, and Roberto Osuna keep the Mexican betting public interested in MLB action.
+Baseball is also hugely popular in certain regions of the country.
+In fact, it’s generally more popular than soccer in Sonora, Sinaloa, and a few other areas.
+The country has produced numerous MLB stars, and active players like Victor Arano, Julia Urias, and Roberto Osuna keep the Mexican betting public interested in MLB action.

 Basketball isn’t quite as popular as baseball – and only four Mexicans have ever played in the NBA – but it’s a solid tertiary betting market in the country.

-One league that is gaining popularity among Mexican bettors is the NFL.
-The NFL has made a decided push to attract Mexican fans, playing a game in Mexico City in each of the last three years, and its efforts seem to be paying off.
+American football is also gaining popularity among Mexican bettors.
+The NFL has made a decided push to attract Mexican fans, playing a game in Mexico City in each of the last three years.
+These efforts seem to be paying off.
 Futbol americano has become the fourth-most popular team sport in the country and a ubiquitous option at all Mexican sportsbooks.